Fun Orange County Parks

 You have a couple of options for parking once you pass the entrance kiosk.

-• You can park almost right away after you bear the right -- on your left is the restroom building and you can walk to the playground from there.
+• You can park almost right away after you bear to the right -- on your left is the restroom building and you can walk to the playground from there.

 • Or you can follow the road around in a big meandering U-turn where you can park directly in front of the playground.
 This would be the closest option.